 Inaccessible information directly reduces productivity and value.
 Individuals across the organization cannot effectively produce if the processes across all departments are disorganized.
 Time spent organizing business transaction information into a usable format means less value-add time for the end or internal customers.

-When a company implements a new solution to overcome reduced productivity, such as an upgraded ERP for core financials, it allows them to better serve their clients by spending less time on traditionally manual processes, such as account reconciliation, paying invoices, or processing information.
+When a company implements a new solution to overcome reduced productivity, such as an upgraded ERP software for core financials, it allows them to better serve their clients by spending less time on traditionally manual processes, such as account reconciliation, paying invoices, or processing information.

 Errors & Inconsistency